barrettotte/Genshi-BASIC/README.md

 I would have been better off making a Commodore 64 VM instead of an interpreter to add all the proper system functionality.

-## Yeah...I Didn't Finish it
-This was for educational purposes, so I have not extensively gone through every single scenario for testing.
-I work on a lot of side projects, so I try not to stay in one place for too long.
-I plan out the project requirements, get them to a functional state with some test coverage, and move on to the next "shiny" side project idea that pops into my head.

-It saddens me to say that this is not completely finished.
-I ran into a lot of problems towards the end and I just want to look at something else now.
-I'm honestly surprised I even made it as far as I did.
-In the future, I will definitely be using a library like Antlr to make a more stable language.
-I learned a lot from this project, but I think its time to let this one sit on the shelf.

 ## Sample
 ```python
 from GenshiBASIC import GenshiBASIC